geocolumbus/geocolumbus.github.io/about.md

 I'm interested in building things with Raspberry Pi's.

-* www.traincounter.com has been running on an RPi 2 for 3 years now.
+* [www.traincounter.com](www.traincounter.com) has been running on an RPi 2 for 3 years now.
 Read more about it at the [git repo](https://github.com/geocolumbus/traindetector).

 I build enterprise Spring Boot apps for practice.
-This odd bird is a news compresser.
-I use it all the time personally to keep up. www.compressednews.com.
-See the [git repo](https://github.com/geocolumbus/linkgrabber) too.
+This app gathers developer news and compresses it down so I can cover a lot of ground fast.

+* [www.compressednews.com](www.compressednews.com) is another long term project.
+See the [git repo](https://github.com/geocolumbus/linkgrabber) for more info.

 ### Contact me